 How to start an internal discussion

 Internal discussions enable you to have quick chats with your teammates, right in Front.
-Instead of commenting on an external email, tweet, text, or other customer message, you can set a topic and start a new, standalone conversation with your teammates.
-That way, you can handle internal work in your inbox so everything is saved and tracked in one place.
+Instead of commenting on an external email or other customer message, you can set a topic and start a new, standalone conversation with your teammates.
+That way, you handle internal work and conversations without leaving your inbox, so everything is saved and tracked in one place 🙌

 Click the compose icon dropdown and choose New discussion.